 Pursuant to the Amgen Agreement, the Company has recognized research and development revenue from Amgen for reimbursements of internal costs of certain full-time employee equivalents, supporting a collaborative research program directed to the discovery of next-generation cardiac sarcomere activator compounds and of other costs related to that research program.
-These reimbursements are recorded as research and development revenues from related parties.
+These reimbursements were recorded as research and development revenues from related parties.
+During the three months ended March 31, 2016 and 2015, the Company recorded research and development revenue from Amgen of \$0.6 million and \$0.7 million, respectively, under the Amgen Agreement.